PSCTP SCHOLARS

 Dr. Ezekiel Noah Moirana

-PHYSICIAN; Medical Director Arusha of International Conference Centre (AICC) Hospital
+GRADUATE; PHYSICIAN, Medical Director, Arusha International Conference Centre (AICC) Hospital

 Dr. Rebeka Gurti